mariomuja/interface-configurator/docs/CONTAINER_APP_ISOLATION_GUARANTEE.md

 This document describes how the system ensures that **each adapter instance gets its own isolated container app**, providing complete process isolation between adapter instances.

+## Why the Azure Function App Still Matters

+Even though adapters now run inside Azure Container Apps, the Azure Function App remains the **control plane** for the platform:

+- **Configuration API surface** – All UI flows and automation call Function App endpoints (`CreateInterfaceConfiguration`, `UpdateSourceAdapterInstance`, `ToggleInterfaceConfiguration`, etc.) to create/update adapter metadata, toggle enablement, and validate settings.
+- **Container-app orchestration** – The Function App provisions blob storage, secrets, and Service Bus subscriptions, and it creates/updates/deletes the per-adapter container apps (`CreateContainerAppAsync`, `DeleteContainerApp`).
+Without these triggers, container apps would never be instantiated or cleaned up.
+- **Central diagnostics & governance** – Endpoints such as `GetContainerAppStatus`, `GetProcessLogs`, `Diagnose`, and `HealthCheck` expose state to the frontend, enforce auth/CORS, and provide auditing.
+Container apps focus purely on adapter workloads and do not host these APIs.

+In short, container apps execute the adapters, but the Function App orchestrates their lifecycle and serves as the single entry point for configuration and monitoring.

 ## Isolation Mechanism

 ### Unique Container App per Instance